ei-grad/check-expiring-certs/README.md

 ```

 It exits with return code 1 if any certificates are expiring soon or
-connections failed.
+connections failed, and writes a message like 'Certificate for <host>
+(<common-name>) expires in <time-until-expiration>'.
+Connection errors are also
+logged to stdout.

-The tool accepts `hostname:port` arguments, defaulting to port 443 if omitted,
+The tool accepts `host:port` arguments, defaulting to port 443 if omitted, and
-and allows `server_name:hostname:port` to specify a different server name for
+allows `server_name:host:port` to specify a different server name for TLS SNI.
-TLS SNI.

 ### Options